GHOST-mHBr/Mean-squared-slope-calculator/README.md

 C++ 11 or above compiler (g++/gcc is recommanded)

 ## How to use:
-after running code just enter your X values and after the last one enter "end"(any non numeral text). then enter Y values.
+after running the code enter your X values(after each value press Enter) and after the last one enter "end"(any non numeral text). then enter Y values.